sachinm001/PaaS-Serverless-Arch/Hands-on lab/03-Integrate-API-Management-with-Your-Azure-Functions.md

 1. On the **Add inbound policy** page. click on **Filter IP adresses** option.You will be navigated to **Inbound processing** page.

+    There are multiple types of policies in API Management Service.
+Some major types are:

+    1. ip-filter - it is used to allow or block a particular range of IP adresses.
+    2. rate-limit-by-key - it is used to set a limit to number of API requests that a client can make.
+    3. validate JWT - Enforces existence and validity of a JWT extracted from either a specified HTTP header, query parameter, or token value.

+    for this task you will be using **ip-filter** policy.

     ![](media/ex3task5img5.png)

 1. Scroll down and change the filtering to **Blocked IPs**(1). and click on **Add IP filter**(2).